labattaria/nextlevel-food/README.md

 - **Next.js** - React framework for building fast, full-stack web applications with server-side rendering and static site generation
 - **React** - Library used for building user interfaces, particularly for single-page applications where you need a fast, interactive experience
 - **Prisma** – A modern ORM that streamlines database access by providing a type-safe, auto-generated query builder and intuitive API for working with relational databases efficiently and reliably
-- **SASS** - CSS preprocessor with advanced features like variables and nesting
+- **TypeScript** – Static typing for safer and more maintainable code
 - **AWS S3** - Scalable object storage service used for storing and serving image assets in the application
 - **slugify** – Utility to convert strings into URL-friendly slugs
 - **xss** – Library for sanitizing user input to prevent cross-site scripting (XSS) attacks
+- **Tailwind CSS** – Utility-first CSS framework for fast and responsive UI styling

 The full list of dependencies can be found in the **package.json** file.